 Each type of Kit comes with at least one Box, NFC stickers, our How To Manual (PDF), and a 12 month membership on our simple web platform.
 You do the work of putting together a collection of objects and writing their stories, and then use the web platform to bring everything together.

--> You are welcome to purchase more boxes, stickers or user accounts as you wish.
-They’re available for individual purchase at shop.museuminabox.org
+- You are welcome to purchase more boxes, stickers or memberships as you wish.
+They’re available for individual purchase at shop.museuminabox.org.

 Collaboration and creativity are happy partners as you make your own Museum in a Box.
 You can easily work in groups around particular objects, or choose different roles within a team, all working towards the same outcome, of having a collection of objects you can use to tell stories with, that are played on your Box.
 You have to think through everything, from conceiving your collection to its exhibition or performance, and that’s a brilliant way for students to take ownership of their own learning, choosing stories or objects that are of interest to them.